kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Go to the **Employees** app and click :guilabel:`Create`.

 Here are a list of supplementary fields to input before starting with HK Payroll:

 Under the **Work Information** tab:

-- :guilabel:`Working Hours`: You need to select HK Standard 40 hours/week as this working schedule includes weekend (used for 713 computation).
+- :guilabel:`Working Hours`: You need to select HK Standard 40 hours/week.

 Under the **Private Information** tab: